jstarry/solana/docs/src/terminology.md

 The period of time for which a [leader](terminology.md#leader) ingests transactions and produces a [block](terminology.md#block).

-## smart contract

-A set of constraints that once satisfied, signal to a program that some predefined account updates are permitted.

 ## sol

 The [native token](terminology.md#native-token) tracked by a [cluster](terminology.md#cluster) recognized by the company Solana.